Bokceris1/HistoScan/README.md

 We used two pre-trained models from the Qwen series:
 - The first is a model for recognizing handwritten and printed text from photographs (Qwen2-VL-2B-OCR)
 - The second is a model for text translation (Qwen/Qwen3.5-0.8B)
+- Output is a .txt file with extracted and translated text

 ![Picture 1.
 Architecture](images/schema.jpg)